angular/angular/aio/content/guide/browser-support.md

 The suggested polyfills are the ones that run full Angular applications.
 You might need additional polyfills to support features not covered by this list.
-Note that polyfills cannot magically transform an old, slow browser into a modern, fast one.
+Note that polyfills cannot magically transform an old, slow browser into a modern, fast one [Moweb](https://www.moweb.com/).

 </div>